AdobeDocs/media-analytics.en/help/reporting/dimensions/first-air-date.md

 ---
 title: First air date
-description: The First air date dimension reports the date the content first aired on television.
+description: The First air date dimension reports the date the content first aired on television as a classification of the Content (ID) dimension, or as an eVar populated using a processing rule.
 feature: Dimensions
 role: User, Admin
 ---